Ouidad Elma

 Ouidad Elma is a French-Moroccan actress.
-She was born in Rif Mountains, Morocco, October 2, 1992.
+She was born on October 2, 1992, on the Rif Mountains, Morocco.
 She grew up in Paris in the neighborhood of Menilmontant.

 Early life

 Elma began acting classes when she was six years old.
 She joined the theatre company in Paris and began acting professionally at the age of sixteen.
 She played her first character for the movie "Sa raison d'être" directed by Renaud Bertrand.
 Then she played a lead role in the French film "Plan B" directed by Kamel Saleh.
 She then moved to Morocco and pursued her acting career by playing lead roles in various films.
-She played in "Love The Medina", "Zero" directed by Noureddine Lakhmari and in "The Rif Lover", L'Amante du Rif directed by Narjiss Nejjar.
+She played in "Love The Medina", "Zero" directed by Noureddine Lakhmari and in "The Rif Lover", "L'Amante du Rif" directed by Narjiss Nejjar.

 Film career

 In 2014 Elma appeared in the TV miniseries The Red Tent and the film Madness.
 The following year, she appeared in the film Killing Jesus and the FX series Tyrant.

 In 2016, she signed with the Medi 1 TV channel in the television series of Ghoul and the French film Tazzeka.
 Also that year, Elma appeared in the BBC series The Last Post which aired in October 2017.